mkaz/tasks/readme.md

 A simple, fast command-line task list for the terminal.

 **Note:** This is just a hobby project for personal use, I do not aim to keep compatibility between versions or support in any way.
-Feel free to use, fork, learn from, but don't be surprised if things break things over time.
+Feel free to use, fork, learn from, but don't be surprised if things break over time.
 All in the name of learning, experiments, and play.

 ## Data Storage

-Data is stored in a SQLite database.
+Data is stored in a sqlite3 database.

--   See [CLAUDE.md](CLAUDE.md) for schema and additional info

 ## Install